Special Education

 Education Program Website

-The Comprehensive Special Education Program prepares prospective teachers of students with disabilities in grades K-12.
+The Comprehensive Special Education Program prepares prospective teachers of students with disabilities in grades pre-K-12.
 Students complete general education requirements, a 39-credit subject area major that includes a single subject (English, Mathematics or Science) plus a second concentration and required courses in professional education.

 HOW TO DECLARE: